 Arizona Limited Power of Attorney Form

-An Arizona limited power of attorney (POA) is a document that gives an individual (the “agent”) permission to handle tasks for another person (the “principal”).
+An Arizona limited power of attorney is a document that gives an individual (the “agent”) permission to handle tasks for another person (the “principal”).
+It must include the contact information of both parties, as well as specific instructions for the agent to follow.
 The contract ends once it has expired or the agent has completed their duties.
-In addition, the principal can terminate the agreement at any time by filling out a revocation form.
-The POA must include the contact information of both parties, as well as specific instructions for the agent to follow.
+If the principal changes their mind or feels that the agent is acting out of bounds, they can terminate the agreement using a revocation form.

 Signing requirements (§ 14-5501): The form must be notarized and signed in front of one (1) witness.